 Android Wear 2.0 lets iPhone users pair an Android Wear watch and get an experience almost as good as those treading the pure Google smartphone pairing path.

-Of course those of you who were running an older version of Wear will know that most Wear watches already worked with iOS, but the experience was very limited.
-With 2.0 many more features have been rolled in, and although Android smartphone users will still have a few exclusive extras, it's definitely much better now for the iPhone.
+Of course, those of you who previously ran an older version of the software will know that most Wear watches already worked with iOS, but the experience was very limited.
+With 2.0, many more features have been rolled in, and although Android smartphone users will still have a few exclusive extras, it's definitely much better now for the iPhone.

 So, if you've thought about avoiding the Apple Watch and buying a Moto 360 2, Polar M600 - or like the look of the LG Watch Sport and LG Watch Style - but are tied to Apple's mobile operating system, Android Wear on iOS now brings you closer than ever to getting the best of both worlds.